mikekeke/example-game/dev-wiki.md

 - add Ganache settings to `contracts/nft/truffle-config.js`
 - set owner in `contracts/paima-l2-contract/truffle-config.js` (pub key hash w/o `0x`)
 - `export PRIVATE_KEY=...`
-- `npx truffle migrate --network ganache``
+- `npx truffle migrate --network ganache`
-- get contract address and put in `.env.development
+- get contract address and put in `.env.development.CONTRACT_ADDRESS`

 ### NFT

+TODO: make a note: Maybe this is some common knowledge, but despite of using address of  `NativeProxy` contract to mint NFT from TypeScript code in the `middleware`, existing example and I am as well use abi of `NativeNftSale` in TypeScript code to call buy endpoint, coz after generating modules with `typechain`, there is no endpoints like `nftAddress` or `nftPrice` or `buyNft` in factory, that was generated from `NativeProxy` abi.

 - `cd contracts/nft`
 - nvm use 16.20.0
 - npm i
-- edit `enum NftType` in `contracts/nft/src/NftType.sol`
+- *if required*, edit `enum NftType` in `contracts/nft/src/NftType.sol`
-- edit mapper in `contracts/nft/src/NftTypeMapper.sol`
+- *if required*, edit mapper in `contracts/nft/src/NftTypeMapper.sol`
 - set owner in `contracts/nft/deploy-config.json` (pub key hash w/o `0x`)
 - add Ganache settings to `contracts/nft/deploy.sh` and `contracts/nft/truffle-config.js`
 - `export PRIVATE_KEY=...`